Cubium/CppTutorial/5-Functions/readme.md

 ### Rule #3 Use Meaningful function names

 Arguably the most difficult thing in software engineering and software development is naming things.
-Naming objects is really hard, but we do need to do our best to go ahead and name functions that mean something.
-Don't do the following:
+Naming objects is really hard, but we do need to do our best to name functions that have meaning in our code base.
+Do not do the following:

 ```cpp
 #include <iostream>